 Have you ever wondered why the maximum number of wrestlers come from the state of Haryana?
-If wrestler and world peace activist Labhanshu Sharma is to be believed, it happens not only because the denizens of northern state are stronger genetically and own cattle that gets them easy access to quality milk-ghee-curd from childhood but more importantly, the state government that offers maximum number of jobs to sportspersons.
-“It is one of the major reasons why the youth from Haryana wants to indulge in sports,” says Labhanshu who was born and brought up in a middle class family in Rishikesh, Uttarakhand.
+If wrestler and world peace activist Labhanshu Sharma is to be believed, it happens not only because the denizens of northern state are stronger genetically.
+Also, they own cattle that gets them easy access to quality milk-ghee-curd from childhood.
+But more importantly, the state government offers maximum number of jobs to sportspersons, wrestler community being the biggest benefactors.
+“It is one of the major reasons why youth from Haryana wants to indulge in sports,” says Labhanshu who was born and brought up in a middle class family in Rishikesh, Uttarakhand.

 The youngest son of a former havildar in Indian Army, Suresh Chand Sharma, who won a number of medals in wrestling including the national championship and a Delhi Police sub inspector mother, Labhanshu is the winner of two gold medals in Asian International Games and Indo-Nepal International Wrestling Tournament under category 120 kg.